kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 --- abstract

-This document describes a QUIC extension for sharing address validation and congestion control logic among multiple connections established between the same two endpoints.
+This document describes a QUIC extension for sharing address validation and congestion controller state among multiple connections established between the same two endpoints.

 --- middle